Unristricted/Grokking-Deep-RL-Reading-Group/MDP/readme.md

 # MDP Reading Group Code

 This repository contains code implementations and experiments for different MDP algorihtms and environments.
 The code explores various concepts including multi-armed bandits, policy iteration, and value iteration.
+The Frozen Lake enviroment was introduced in Chapter 2 of Grokking Reinforcement Learning by Miguel Morales.

 ## Files Overview